 We verify needs of local rescue groups and provide financial assistance for critical needs, such as food, shelter, vet services, and boarding for animals that are hungry, hurting, or homeless in Anderson and surrounding counties of East Tennessee.
 Cases are evaluated and prioritized, based on need and available funding.
 Funds are distributed to the veterinarian, kennel, specific vendor, or rescue to meet the needs of animals that are in rescue and not individually owned.

 We rely on the generosity of our supporters: individuals and local businesses.
 There are many ways to support HPAN, and all donations are tax-deductible.
-Because of generous donations, we are able to ensure hundreds of dogs and cats have a chance to be placed in loving homes where they are wanted and loved.
+Because of generous donations, we are able to ensure hundreds of dogs and cats and other animals have a chance to be placed in loving homes where they are wanted and loved.
 Rescued animals can live out the rest of their lives returning that love to their forever families.

 Our vision is to end animal suffering, one rescue at a time.